 If you want to make the most of your time in Australia by exploring your new city to the fullest, without gloomy and rainy days keeping you inside, Brisbane is a great option.

-The most prestigious tertiary provider in Queensland is The University of Queensland, currently ranked top 50 in the world and second in Australia (according to Aggregate Ranking of Top Universities).
+The most prestigious tertiary provider in Queensland is The University of Queensland, currently ranked top 43rd in the world (according to QS World University Rankings).

 With over 380 degrees on offer, UQ provides opportunities for many future career pathways.